-Before I was known as a Sedona artist I created this landscape painting of this Navajo Palapa (a Spanish word of Mayan origin, meaning “pulpous leaf”) is an open-sided shade dwelling.
+Before I was known as a Sedona artist, I created this landscape painting of this Navajo Palapa (a Spanish word of Mayan origin.
+Palapa means”pulpous leaf”) is an open-sided shade dwelling.
 This type of shelter is widely used here in the southwest.
 When I created this watercolor landscape, the original background was a stand of trees.
-However, I decided to put Monument Valley in the setting which is a truly spiritual place.
-Having visited this iconic location and painting a 10′ x 3′ version of it, being drawn to using it in many of my southwest canvas landscape wall art creations.
+However, I decided to put Monument Valley in the setting, which is a truly spiritual place.
+Having visited this iconic location and painting a 10′ x 3′ version of it, being drawn to using it in many of my southwest canvas landscape.
 To see a different version of this painting, click here.

 For my latest expressive Sedona art creation of southwest wall art, click here, you’ll be happy you did!